appliedbinf/el_gato/README.md

 ### mompS

 [*mompS* is sometimes present in two copies in *Legionella pneumophila*](https://doi.org/10.1016/j.cmi.2017.01.002) and therefore requires additional processing.
 When typing *L. pneumophila* using Sanger sequencing, primers are used that amplify only the correct *mompS* locus.
 We therefore use *in silico* PCR to extract the correct *mompS* locus sequence from the assembly.
-The pimers used for *in silico* PCR are *mompS*-450F (TTGACCATGAGTGGGATTGG) and *mompS*-1116R (TGGATAAATTATCCAGCCGGACTTC) [as described in this protocol](https://doi.org/10.1007/978-1-62703-161-5_6).
+The primers used for *in silico* PCR are *mompS*-450F (TTGACCATGAGTGGGATTGG) and *mompS*-1116R (TGGATAAATTATCCAGCCGGACTTC) [as described in this protocol](https://doi.org/10.1007/978-1-62703-161-5_6).
 The *mompS* allele is then identified using BLASTn.

 ## Reads